wtsi-hpag/scaffHiC/README.md

 # scaffhic v1.1
-Pipeline for genome scaffolding by modelling distributions of HiC pairs.
-Also breakhic is added to the pipeline.
+scaffhic - Pipeline for genome scaffolding by modelling distributions of HiC pairs.

+breakhic - Identification of assembly breakpoints by screening paired HiC reads.

 Pipeline steps: